 There were positive concluding words from Honourable Stephen Neufville, Deputy Minister for Urban Affairs in Liberia, representing the Government of Liberia: “I see that through this Country Programme we are going to be one, together.
 We look to a future that is promising through this programme.
 A big thank you to Cities Alliance, UN-Habitat and Habitat for Humanity International.
 As a government we are open and see a need for what you are doing and the benefits to our people.
 We will see this programme through to successful implementation.”

-3. There needs to be much more action and recognition of women's roles and contributions to cities, otherwise inclusive cities cannot be achieved.
+3. There needs to be much more action and recognition of women's role and contributions to cities, otherwise inclusive cities can not be achieved.

 "Only five per cent of Offical Development Assistance goes to gender equality and women's empowerment." - SIDA